Raginii/Color-Concept-Associations-using-Google-Images/README.md

 ``` $ conda install -c conda-forge scikit-image ```
 - [MATLAB Engine API for Python](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)
 - [Color Categorization](https://github.com/ArashAkbarinia/ColourCategorisation)
 module for classifying each pixel as one of the focal color names.

 ## Usability
 The repo can be used and replicated in two different scenarios:
-1. For prediction of color-concept associations of our fruit concepts using our trained fruit model described in the paper.
+1. To reproduce the research study to predict color-concept associations of our fruit concepts using our trained fruit model described in the paper.
-2. For prediction of color-concept associations of new concepts with new set of test images and colors using our trained fruit model.
+2. To predict color-concept associations of new concepts with new set of test images and colors using our trained model.

 ## Input Files and Directories
 - ##### Downloads